Home News LPL English call for Anyone’s Legend player to be punished further following alleged online sexist harassment

-LPL English call for Anyone’s Legend player to be suspended following alleged online sexist harassment
+LPL English call for Anyone’s Legend player to be punished further following alleged online sexist harassment

 LPL English, the unofficial co-streaming group, has called for further disciplinary action against Cui ‘Shanks’ Xiao-Jun following the alleged online harassment of a woman on a livestream.

-As a result of the action, Shanks was fined three months of performance-related wages (bonuses), and later promised to reflect on his actions; however, LPL English have stated that the severity of the punishment does not align with historic precedents, arguing that a suspension from play would be more appropriate.
+As a result of the action, Shanks was fined three months of performance-related wages (bonuses), and later promised to reflect on his actions; however, LPL English have stated that the severity of the punishment does not align with historic precedents.

 It is important to note that LPL English (@LPL_english) is not the official English account for the LPL (@lplenglish).
 Instead, it is a group of co-streamers built from the ashes of the previously official LPL English broadcast.